How to make Breznknödel – Bavarian soft pretzel dumplings.

 Flavor wise we prefer pretzel dumplings to bread ones – they taste richer and seem to have a stronger affinity for German beer.

-- Soft pretzels.
+Soft pretzels.
 You can use rolls or actual pretzels, you will need about seven or eight, depending on their size.
-It is important that they be a bit stale so that they can soak up liquids better.
-If all you have are fresh pretzels, sliced them and let them sit overnight covered with a clean kitchen towel – they will be sufficiently dry the next day and ready to be transformed into dumplings.
+It is important that they be a bit stale (day old) so that they can soak up liquids better.
+If all you have are fresh pretzels, slice them and let them sit overnight covered with a clean kitchen towel – they will be sufficiently dry the next day and ready to be transformed into dumplings.

-- Milk, butter, onion, eggs, parsley, salt and pepper and a pinch of nutmeg.
+Milk, butter, onion, eggs, parsley, salt and black pepper and a pinch of nutmeg.
 These are all standard ingredients for making bread dumplings.

 How to Make Pretzel Dumplings

 - Mix and Shape.
-Using your hand break up the milk soaked pretzel pieces, then add the sauteed onion, eggs, seasonings and finely chopped parsley.
-Mix and knead until you have a dough like mixture, then shape into peach sized balls.
+Using your hand break up the milk soaked pretzel pieces, then add the sauteed onion, large eggs, seasonings and finely chopped parsley.
+Mix and knead until you have a dough like dumpling mixture, then shape into peach sized balls (wet hands are helpful).

 Ways to Serve Pretzel Dumplings

-- In Bavaria freshly made pretzel dumplings are usually served as a side to roasts with gravy such as Krustenbraten, roast goose, Pork Hocks or braised meats such as lamb shanks.
+In Bavaria pretzel dumplings are usually served as a side to roasts with gravy such as Krustenbraten, roast goose, Pork Shanks (Schweinshaxe) or braised meats such as lamb shanks.

-- Pilzrahm (Creamy Mushroom Stew) is a classic way to enjoy pretzel dumplings.
+Pilzrahm (Creamy Mushroom Stew) is another classic way to enjoy pretzel dumplings.

-- Hearty beef stews such as Bierfleisch with mushrooms (shown below) or this Bavarian goulash.
+Hearty beef stews such as Bierfleisch with mushrooms (shown below) or this German goulash offer the benefit of using the dumplings to mop up the hearty sauces.

-- Pretzel dumpling salad.
+Pretzel dumpling salad.
 This is a traditional item on the menus of biergarten in Bavaria and it builds up on the Wurstsalat.
+It is a good idea for a German appetizer, especially for an Oktoberfest menu.
 To make it:

 Other Recipes You Might Enjoy